-3.7.
-Risk assessment
+3.9 Risk Assessment

-- 3.7.1.
-To offer adults access to an individual risk assessment through a number of different validated strategies. - 3.7.2.
-To promote healthy lifestyle advice focusing on potential benefits of reducing vascular disease risk. - 3.7.3.
-To detect undiagnosed T2DM facilitating early implementation of prevention strategies and vascular disease intervention.
+- 3.9.1 To offer adults access to an individual risk assessment through a number of different validated strategies - 3.9.2 To promote healthy lifestyle advice focusing on potential benefits of reducing vascular disease risk - 3.9.3 To detect undiagnosed T2DM facilitating early implementation of prevention strategies and vascular disease intervention

-3.8.
-Risk communication
+3.10 Risk Communication

-- 3.8.1.
-Offer all adults undergoing a risk assessment, appropriate feedback of the results with subsequent care planning (i.e. to communicate simply and effectively their current risk of vascular disease). - 3.8.2.
-To agree an action plan designed to reduce risk of incident vascular disease.
+- 3.10.1 Offer all adults undergoing a risk assessment, appropriate feedback of the results with subsequent care planning (i.e.to simply and effectively communicate their current risk of vascular disease).
+Patients will have the opportunity to have their results explained clearly to them, and implications of any results outside of normal ranges. - 3.10.2 To agree an action plan designed to reduce risk of incident vascular disease